mtykhenko/davinci-kata/architecture-decisions/0003-online-offline-selling.md

 Proposed

 ## Context
 Our customers should be able to buy some meals online and choose a proper fridge or kiosk, where they will grab meals.
-Also our customers should be able to buy meals directly in a fridge and kiosk.
+Also our customers should be able to buy meals directly in fridges and kiosks.<br>
 There should be an approach to support both ways of selling.

 ## Decision Drivers